brillout/wildcard-api/docs/rpc.template.md

 Let's for example consider a todo list.

-A RESTful API of a simple todo list app would have a schema queries like this:
+A RESTful API of a todo list app would have a schema and queries like this:
 - `HTTP GET /todos` to list all todo items.
 - `HTTP POST /todos` to create a new todo item.
 - `HTTP GET /todos/{id}` to read a todo item with the id `{id}`.